 Absolutely delicious and shockingly easy, this keto french toast is quite the breakfast stunner.
-Whip it up in 20 minutes, bread included!!
+Whip it up in 20 minutes with my 90 second keto bread!

 Keto French Toast

 You guys have confirmed it, my 90-sec keto bread is all the rage and I’m super happy to hear it’s been making your lives a little easier.
 It’s not eggy (at all!) and has solid toasting capabilities (hooray!).

 I mean, I’ll always play favorites with the soft ‘n fluffy sandwich bread, but a 5 minute option sure does come in handy.

 And it turns out that my little microwave hack works the charm in french toast too!
 Not gonna lie, I was slightly hesitant as it’s fairly spongy when cold… but that itself helps absorb the egg batter nicely, and has a lovely soft (yet sturdy!) texture post cooking.